 Hey, future Bulldogs!
-My name is Hannah Matthews, and I am from Spanish Fort, AL. I absolutely love Mississippi State Athletics and cheering on the Bulldogs.
+My name is Hannah Pierce, and I am from Spanish Fort, AL. I absolutely love Mississippi State Athletics and cheering on the Bulldogs.
 I worked with the football coaches and football recruiting during undergrad, and I made some of the best friends just by getting involved.
 I loved showing prospective athletes around campus as a football recruiter, and now I get to talk to prospective students every day as an Admissions Counselor.
 Give me a buzz if you ever have questions about MSU Admissions!

 There is nothing like a baseball game at Dudy Noble field and hanging out in Left Field Lounge taking in the best atmosphere in college baseball.

 Fall - Our campus is beautiful year-round, but the changing leaves and crisp, perfect weather in the Fall is my favorite.